sdersen/react-ts-quiz/README.md

 # The amazing quiz

 This project was created in React with TypeScript.
+View live [here...](https://a-midsummer-quiz.netlify.app/)

-The base is done from this FreeCodeCamp-project[Build a Quiz App](https://www.youtube.com/watch?v=F2JCjVSZlG0&ab_channel=freeCodeCamp.org).
+The base is done from this FreeCodeCamp-project [Build a Quiz App](https://www.youtube.com/watch?v=F2JCjVSZlG0&ab_channel=freeCodeCamp.org).

 ## Available Scripts